 Is It Actually Worth Chasing Monthly Scholarships?

-If youre hoping to cover all your costs with scholarships, its tough.
+If you’re hoping to cover all your costs with scholarships, it’s tough.
 But every bit you get means less money you have to borrow or find somewhere else.
 Monthly scholarships help keep your debt down and your options open.
 Even getting just a few throughout college can mean fewer hours at a part-time job or less stress each semester.

 - Think of monthly scholarships as steady progress, not one giant leap.